MVT Resort Showcase – Disney’s Polynesian Village

 Many of the amenities you’ll find at the Polynesian Village resort will be similar to those across other deluxe resorts on property.

 All rooms are equipped with a coffee maker, along with unlimited tea or coffee for the duration of your trip.
-They include complimentary internet and WiFi service, as well as fan-favorite H20 Beauty toiletries.
+They include complimentary internet and WiFi service, as well as fan-favorite Sea Marine scented toiletries.
 You can also expect to find a hairdryer, ironing board, small beverage cooler and an in-room safe, among other basics.

 When you upgrade to a Deluxe Studio, you’ll find additional comforts from home, like bathrobes, a toaster, microwave and paper plates with utensils.

-Take the plunge with a specialty suite or bungalow and you’ll find a full kitchen, flatware and dinnerware, dishwasher, and some photo-worthy outdoor space.
+Take the plunge with a specialty suite, villa or bungalow and you’ll find a full kitchen, flatware and dinnerware, dishwasher, and some photo-worthy outdoor space.

 Those who opt for rooms with Club Level service also unlock access to amenities of the club-level lounge, personalized guest services and Concierge service at the King Kamehameha Club.